Akkhan Condemn Crusader Skills and Runes

 Your strategy when playing the Condemn build is to stay indefinitely in

-times, and maintain your intense resource costs with
+Judgment.
+You will maintain your intense resource costs with the

 Focus and

-key part of this playstyle that excels in mass clearing of trash mobs for its
+this playstyle that excels in mass clearing of trash mobs for its Rift

-Rift progression; stopping in place not only lowers your damage output due to
+progression; stopping in place not only lowers your damage output due to the

 potentially expose you to unbearable amounts of damage.
 Moving in irregular